camunda/camunda-docs/docs/components/connectors/protocol/http-webhook.md

 Please refer to the [update guide](/guides/update-guide/connectors/060-to-070.md) for more details.
 :::

-## Create an HTTP Webhook Connector task
+## Create an HTTP Webhook Connector event

 1. Start building your BPMN diagram.
 You can use HTTP Webhook Connector with either **Start Event** or **Intermediate Catch Event** building blocks.
 2. Select the applicable element and change its template to an HTTP Webhook.